HurleySquared/brewery-finder/README.md

 # Brews 'R Us

 ## Description
-Brews 'R Us is a full stack application that allows the user to locate Brewery's near them.
-With options to filter through, they can better choose which brewery fits their needs.
+Brews 'R Us is a Front End application that allows the user to locate Brewery's near them.

 ## Technologies Used
 - Open Brewery DB